 About Rimini Roman Amphitheatre

-Having suffered a series of destructive events, including World War II bombardment, little remains of the Rimini Roman Amphitheatre except its elliptical outline and small sections of the main stands.
+Having suffered a series of destructive events, including significant bombings in World War Two, little remains of the Rimini Roman Amphitheatre except for its elliptical outline and small sections of the main stands.

-Having said this, that which does survive, which includes some of its walls and gates, is worth seeing when in Rimini.
+At present, the Roman Amphitheater is one of the most important tourist landmarks in Rimini, hosting, at the same time, countless cultural performances and events.
+What remains of the Amphitheatre, including some of its walls and gates, are worth seeing when in Rimini.
 Guided tours of the site are offered by the Rimini Museum.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.